Tugcga/Path-Finder/python/README.md

 pathfinder.get_all_agents_activities()
 ```

-Return an array with ```True/False``` values for all agents in the simulation. ```False``` value means that corresponding agent doe not move, because it comes to the final target of the path, or path is not defined.
+Return an array with ```True/False``` values for all agents in the simulation. ```False``` value means that corresponding agent does not move, because it comes to the final target of the path, or path is not defined.

 ```
 pathfinder.get_agents_id()